karmada-io/community/cncf_process/2022_karmada_annual/2022-karmada-annual.md

 We have established a mature mentor mechanism in the community.
 Some active and qualified contributors, mentored attentively, have been promoted to members or maintainers.
 Also, we are actively involved in various open source events, such as [LFX mentorship](https://github.com/karmada-io/karmada/issues/2371), helping college students better grow in the open source community.

-In the past year, our project expanded to 330+ contributors from 50 different organizations, such as members from cloud vendors or academic institutions and individual developers, showing the diversity of the community.
+In the past year, our project expanded to 330+ contributors from 50+ different organizations, including end users,cloud vendors, academic institutions and individual developers, showing the good diversity of the community.

 ![Contributors](./images/contributors.png)